When should a MEDIF form be filled in and where to send it?

 - Infants younger than 7 days.

 Note!
-A MEDIF copy must be presented to the airport staff at check-in and a senior flight attendant before boarding.
+A MEDIF copy must be presented to the airport staff at check-in and to the cabin crew before boarding.

 Complete the document in Polish or English and send it using the form.